explorable-viz/esop2025/author-response/response.md

 - _Continuations and eliminators_.
 We understand the concern and address this in (R3) above.

+Additional points made by Reviewer D:

+- _Computing graph along with data before serving to client_. [expand]

 ## List of proposed changes

+### Significant changes

+- We will provide an anonymised web-based artefact to allow reviewers to play with the system for themselves

 ### Minor discussion points